GlenDC/cgreader/README.md

 # Challenge map in your terminal

 For challenges like [ragnarok](https://raw.githubusercontent.com/GlenDC/Codingame/master/descriptions/ragnarok.md) you might want to have a map, like you would have in [the online Codingame version](http://www.codingame.com).
 For this you can use the ``cgreader.DrawMap(...)`` function.
-You can see a working ragnarok solution with map [here](https://github.com/GlenDC/Codingame/blob/master/solutions/go/ragnarok.go), which is based on [this ragnarok template](https://github.com/GlenDC/Codingame/blob/master/templates/go/ragnarok_with_map.go).
+You can see a working ragnarok solution with map [here](https://github.com/GlenDC/Codingame/blob/master/solutions/go/ragnarok.go).

 ### Ragnarok Map Example